 Raysal is a tiny town located in the state of West Virginia.
 With a population of 364 people and just one neighborhood, Raysal is the 222nd largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Raysal is generally considered to be a blue-collar town.
-66.67% of the Raysal workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Raysal is a blue-collar town, with 66.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Raysal is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Raysal who work in management occupations (30.77%), healthcare (2.56%), and office and administrative support (0.00%).

 Overall, Raysal’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.